The Effects of Too Much Clutter

 ▫️Clutter overwhelms us emotionally.

-" Too many material possessions complicate our lives to a far higher degree than we ever give them credit".
-Part of one of my favourite quote from Joshua Becker
+" Too many material possessions complicate our lives to a far higher degree than we ever give them credit" - Joshua Becker

 Our homes are often at the centre of our lives, so if we have mess and disorder in our peripheral vision daily, it's likely that we will feel messy and disordered.